StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/templates.md

 !!! warning
     **Definition**: >>**Transclusion**<<
     Transclusion describes the process of embedding content defined in a template into another page.
-    Transcluded content can be paramterized by specifying individual values for the parameters defined in the template page.
+    Transcluded content can be parameterized by specifying individual values for the parameters defined in the template page.

 !!! note
     **Explanatory Video about Transclusion**